abarnes285/Az-104-Study-Guide/README.md

 For ex.
 Azure powershell provides the New-AzVM command that creates a VM for you inside your azure subscription.
 TO use it.
 You launch powershell and install the Azure Powershell module.
 Then, sign in to your Azure account using the command Connect-AzAccount and issue a command like:
 New-AzVM  ‘
-  -ResourceGroupName “MyResourcesGroup”   ‘
+  -ResourceGroupName “MyResourcesGroup” \n
-  -Name “TestVM”   ‘
+  -Name “TestVM” \n
-  -Image “UbuntuLTS”.  ‘
+  -Image “UbuntuLTS” \n